eclipse/paho.mqtt.python/README.rst

 reconnection.
 This means that QoS > 0 message won't be lost.
 But the standard say that if we should discard any message for which the publish packet was sent.
 Our choice means that we are not compliant with the standard and it's possible for QoS 2 to be received twice.
-You should you clean_session = False if you need the QoS 2 guarantee of only one delivery.
+You should set clean_session = False if you need the QoS 2 guarantee of only one delivery.

+The testing suite is not yet ported.
+That means that only tests/test_mqttv5.py was tested using python unittest package against the Mosquitto broker.
+All the tests passed except:
+test_server_topic_alias (not yet supported by Mosquitto), test_subscribe_failure (Mosquitto ACL does not prevent subscription) and test_subscription_identifiers (message received twice with different identifiers).
+The websocket functionality was tested by setting transport to "websocket".

 Usage and API
 -------------